pytorch/torchtune/docs/source/tutorials/memory_optimizations.rst

    :widths: auto

    ":ref:`glossary_precision`", "You'll usually want to leave this as its default ``bfloat16``.
 If you're struggling with training stability or accuracy due to precision, fp32 may help, but will significantly increase memory usage and decrease training speed."
-   ":ref:`glossary_act_ckpt`", "Use when you're memory constrained and need to handle larger batch sizes.
+   ":ref:`glossary_act_ckpt`", "Use when you're memory constrained and need to handle larger batch sizes or longer context lengths.
 Be aware that it may slow down training speed."
    ":ref:`glossary_grad_accm`", "Helpful when memory-constrained to simulate larger batch sizes.
 Often preferable to activation checkpointing for better training speed."
    ":ref:`glossary_low_precision_opt`", "When you need to further reduce memory usage beyond using ``bf16`` by reducing the precision in the optimizer states."
    ":ref:`glossary_opt_in_bwd`", "Helps reduce memory usage when using stateful optimizers, particularly when full-finetuning large models with high gradient memory usage.
 This is not compatible with ``gradient_accumulation_steps``, so training may slow down."